MadhushaPrasad/MadhushaPrasad/README.md

 </p>
 <!-- typing text section end -->
 <!-- myself section start -->
-#####I'm a passionate Full Stack Developer from Sri Lanka.
+<p align="center"><b>I'm a passionate Full Stack Developer from Sri Lanka.
 And also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.#####
+I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</b></p>
 <!-- myself section end -->

 <!-- about me section start -->